Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-Yeah, but that doesn't make sense.
+But that doesn't make sense.

-Puzzles and codes.
+Puzzles and coats.

 Yes.